w3champions/website-backend/README.md

 Import to Test DB
 ```
-mongorestore --uri="mongodb://176.28.16.249:3513" dump/
+mongorestore --uri="mongodb://localhost:27081" dump/
 ```
 I also have a dump for the stat service here: https://www.dropbox.com/sh/2hjxhct8bfjxs6i/AAAyCZBoWSE4tcLnlXXs_EIQa?dl=0

-Just download the folder, name it dump and run the import command to get the test env back up
+Just download the folder, name it dump and run the import command to get your test env up

-This takes quite some time, an hour or so btw.